 This is a great tool to make your content curation simpler and simultaneously save time.

 Besides custom feeds, the tool has a wizard that recommends content that’s imminently shareable on social media.

-This is a great tool to dissect your competition, understand your audience and find the most shared content in your niche that sees the most social network shares.
+This is a great tool to dissect your competition, understand your audience and find the content in your niche that sees the most social network shares.

 Here is how you can use it: Enter your keyword or phrase to discover the top performing content.